 How To Care For The Dying

 Caring for those who have only a short period to live is very different from assisting recovering patients.
-Listening to the desires of patients is top priority, as your job is to help them enjoy life in the last months, weeks, and days.
-Your work as an end of life nurse requires specific skills:
+Listening to the desires of patients is a top priority, as your job is to help them enjoy life in the last months, weeks, and days.
+Your work as an end-of-life nurse requires specific skills:

 - Active listening

 - Ability to handle varying emotions of patient and family